rubyonjets/dynomite/README.md

 A DynamoDB ORM that is ActiveModel compatible.

-NOTE: Am looking for maintainers to help with this gem.
-Send me an email!
+NOTE: Looking for maintainers for this gem.
+Send an email!

 **IMPORTANT**: This edge branch is highly experimental and unfinished.